itsmehara/CloudOpsNotes/PythonQuestions.md

 | 59 | How do you extend a user profile in Django? | By creating a OneToOneField linking to the User model. |
 | 60 | Describe signals in Django?
 What is their usefulness?
 What design pattern do they remind you of?
 How would you implement the above-mentioned design pattern? | Signals allow decoupled communication between components, similar to the Observer pattern.
 Implement by defining signal handlers and connecting them to signals. |

-Let me know if you need further details on any of the questions.
+.

-Sure!
-Here are the answers to the questions in table format:
+Below are the answers to the questions:

 ### Slots